Up (Peter Gabriel album): Background

 By late 2000, work on the album was finally gathering renewed pace, with a string section recorded at AIR Lyndhurst Hall Studios in London.
 At this time, Gabriel said that he had roughly 100 ideas to choose from.
+Gabriel also considered the idea of distributing a set of finished songs to different locations across the world situated near rivers to complete their own mixes, with names of the spinoff albums including Up the Mississippi, Up the Amazon, and Up the Ganges.

+Discussing the recording sessions, Manu Katché said that the band would often record roughly six or seven takes in succession, amounting to over 15 minutes of material.
+Gabriel would store everything that had been recorded onto his computer and assemble each song with his favorite parts from those sessions.
 Tchad Blake was invited to Real World Studios in early 2001 to begin the final mixing stage.
 He would work on the mixes in the Big Room in Real World Studios, while Gabriel and Chappell continued recording in the Writing Room.
-Between them they'd figure out which of the newly recorded parts would be used in the mix or not.
-Gabriel also considered the idea of distributing a set of finished songs to different countries to complete their own mixes, with one of the spinoff albums being titled Up the Ganges.
+Between them, they would figure out which of the newly recorded parts would be used in the mix or not.

 Its name was Up from the start, though at one point the name I/O was considered (which Gabriel started work on during the making of Up and OVO as well, though it would not be released until 2023): "I think 'I/o' is a good title because I noticed a lot of the songs were about birth and death and a little bit of in and out activity in between."
 In 1998, Gabriel learned that R.E.M. also intended to release an album bearing the same title, but decided to keep it after consulting with the band and much consideration: "I have been living in an 'Up' world for four years now and have no wish to come down."
 In the months preceding the album's release, video clips of Gabriel talking about the songs as well as short demos of each song were released at the coming of every full moon on Gabriel's official website.